-Visually stunning sugared cranberries are a study in contrast.
-The tart, dark berries which appear to have been encrusted in tiny jewels, add a magical quality to whatever they adorn as they catch the light.
-The berries are tamed by an overnight soak in simple syrup, followed by a roll in a batch of sparkling sugar.
-Sugared cranberries go especially well with savory, soft cheeses.
-Press a few berries into slices of toasted baguette topped with softened brie for crostini.
+Visually stunning sugared cranberries which appear to have been encrusted in tiny jewels, add a magical quality to these brie crostini and the cranberries go especially well with savory, soft cheeses.
+The cranberries are tamed by an overnight soak in simple syrup, followed by a roll in a batch of sparkling sugar.

 - Stir the granulated sugar into the water and simmer over medium-low heat until the sugar is thoroughly dissolved and the liquid has slightly thickened, about 5 minutes.